RULES & FAQ

 Please note, if you and a friend are in the same ability group and the same age group, you may or may not be assigned to the same wave.
 If participating together is important to you, register in the Buddy Wave.

-The first wave (Elite) starts at 7:00am.
-The last wave will enter the water at approximately 9:00am.
+The first wave (Elite) starts at 7:00 am.
+The last wave will enter the water at approximately 9:00 am.
 You may not transfer to another wave and each wave will be designated by swimcap color.
 A wave sheet along with your assigned wave and cap will be provided to you at the mandatory Expo on Saturday before the race.
-Race categories will go off in the following order:
+Race categories will start with Elite, followed by Survivor, Age Groups by Ability, and finally Buddies

 It's common for athletes to lose track of their spot among 3,000 bikes… especially when you are focused solely on your race.
 Consider bringing a bright balloon with a unique design and tie it on the bike rack designating your space.
 We also suggest walking the transition area to become familiar with the path you would follow to the race start.